ytdl-org/youtube-dl/README.md

 You can configure youtube-dl by placing default arguments (such as `--extract-audio --no-mtime` to always extract the audio and not copy the mtime) into `/etc/youtube-dl.conf` and/or `~/.config/youtube-dl/config`.
 On Windows, the configuration file locations are `%APPDATA%\youtube-dl\config.txt` and `C:\Users\<user name>\youtube-dl.conf`.

+The default arguments are to be written like on the command line, esp. with the (double-) dashes in front.

 ### Authentication with `.netrc` file ###

 You may also want to configure automatic credentials storage for extractors that support authentication (by providing login and password with `--username` and `--password`) in order not to pass credentials as command line arguments on every youtube-dl execution and prevent tracking plain text passwords in shell command history.
 You can achieve this using [`.netrc` file](http://stackoverflow.com/tags/.netrc/info) on per extractor basis.
 For that you will need to create `.netrc` file in your `$HOME` and restrict permissions to read/write by you only: